yfkuo/cse15l-lab-reports3/index.md

 `find ./technical -type d -iname "*o*" `
 ```
-# This finds all directories contain charactor "o" in their names within ./technical directory.
+# This finds all paths to the directories contain a charactor "o" in their names within ./technical directory.
-# This can be useful when we try to find directories when we dont exactly remember which one we are looking for.
+# This can be useful when we try to find directories' paths when we do not exactly remember their names.
 ./technical/government
 ./technical/government/About_LSC
 ./technical/government/Env_Prot_Agen